Intel CTO Greg Lavender interview — Why chip maker is spending on both manufacturing and software

 You may be familiar with the SYCL open source programming language, data parallel C++.
 It’s an extension to C++ for programming GPUs and FPGAs.
 We have a SYCL compiler built on LLVM.
 We make that freely available through our oneAPI ecosystem.
 We have a new website coming online next week, developer.intel.com, where you’ll find all these things.
 We’ve just been poor about letting the world know about what those investments have already paid for and delivered.
 Developers would be shocked to know how much of the open source technology they’re currently using has Intel free software in it.
 It gives them both a better TCO for running their workloads in the clouds, as well as the data centers or on their laptops.

 If anything is lacking it’s efficient amplification and communication.
 Just telling everybody, “This is already here.”
 From my perspective, I just have to leverage it and go further up the stack.
 We’ve mostly just pushed out software that enables and tickles the hardware.
-But we’ve been quietly, or relatively quietly, sprinkling all of these accelerator capabilities in all the common open source environments.
+But we’ve been quietly, or relatively quietly, sprinkling all of these accelerated capabilities in all the common open source environments.
 I mentioned PyTorch.
 We just don’t talk about it.
 What I have to change is marketing and communication.
 We’re going to do this at Intel.

 That’s one of the major themes: engaging with the developer community and getting them access to all this cool technology so that they can choose which platforms they want to run on and get that enablement for free.
 They don’t have to do anything.
 Maybe set a flag or something.
 But they don’t have to do any new coding.
-As you well know, most developers–of 24 million developers, according to some recent data, are the stack.
+As you well know, most developers–of 24 million developers, according to some recent data, are up the stack.
 If you look at the systems people, there’s maybe 1 million.
 There’s this big group of people in the middleware layer, the dev sec ops people.
 Maybe not the no-code/low-code developers, the top of the stack.
 But there are four million enterprise developers just on Red Hat.
 The fact that I’m pushing stuff into the new compiler ecosystem, pushing stuff into the Linux kernel, into Chrome, means all that technology will be there for all those enterprise developers.
 I can instantly enable 4 million developers for Sapphire Rapids or Ponte Vecchio GPU.

 VentureBeat: If you think of things that Intel is getting back to, that maybe it used to do when it communicated through things like the Intel Developer Forum, are there things you expect will be reminders of that?

 Lavender: Intel Developer Forum was one of the best tech conferences back when I was at Sun and Cisco.
 I think it stopped in, what, 2013?
 Intel Innovation is essentially a relaunch of that theme.
 “The geek is back,” as Pat would like to say.
 We were just rehearsing our dialogues for next week.
 I love it.
 We’ve grown up together in the industry.
-I was originally a similar language programmer on the 8088 and the 8086.
+I was originally an assembly language programmer on the 8088 and the 8086.
 Pat and I cut our teeth on Intel as young kids.
 It’s just so great to be here together at this time given some of Intel’s missteps in the past.
 We’re in the driver’s seat and we’re going to steer this massive company into the future.

 All those investments we’ve talked about into our fabs and our foundry services business are part of the overall game plan.
 But if we build all these chips and then don’t have software to make it sing, what good is that?
 The software is what makes the hardware sing.